oracle/terraform-provider-oci/website/docs/r/waas_purge_cache.html.markdown

 The following arguments are supported:

-* `resources` - (Optional) A resource to purge, identified by either a hostless absolute path starting with a single slash (e.g., "/path/to/resource") or by a relative path in which the first component will be interpreted as a domain protected by this policy (e.g., "example.com/path/to/resource").
+* `resources` - (Optional) A resource to purge, specified by either a hostless absolute path starting with a single slash (Example: `/path/to/resource`) or by a relative path in which the first component will be interpreted as a domain protected by the WAAS policy (Example: `example.com/path/to/resource`).
 * `waas_policy_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the WAAS policy.